 A patient engagement platform can help improve patient communication, increase operational efficiency, and ultimately lead to better care delivery for patients.
-These results may be more likely if the platform can seamlessly interface with your athenahealth EHR.
+These results may be more likely if the platform can seamlessly interface with your EHR.
 Other benefits may include:

-- Streamlined workflows: Automate routine tasks like appointment scheduling and reminders, follow-ups and no-show engagement, intake and billing, and more.
-By replacing phone calls with texts and opting for digital paperwork collection, your staff may have more time to focus on patient engagement activities and other strategies that have a greater impact on practice growth.
-It may also be helpful to choose a solution that makes creating and updating automations easy, and uses artificial intelligence to send the most up-to-date information to your patients. - Less toggling: Toggling between apps wastes time and can lead to frustration.
+- Streamlined workflows: Automate routine tasks like appointment scheduling and reminders, followups and no-show engagement, intake and billing, and more.
+By replacing phone calls with texts and opting for digital paperwork collection, your staff may have more time to focus on patient engagement activities and other strategies that have a greater impact on practice growth. - Less toggling: Toggling between apps wastes time and can lead to frustration.
 While every practice's technology stack is different, having multiple platforms that don't connect can result in consistently switching back and forth between platforms.
-With the right interface, your patient engagement efforts can automatically sync with your EHR allowing you to work within one platform.
-For instance, Klara's Chrome extension connects with athenahealth allowing users to work within one platform.
-When interfaced, you can export patient messages into athenahealth from Klara with the click of a button. - More time and less burnout: A recent Mayo Clinic study that physician burnout rates nearly doubled between 2020 and 2021, rising from 38 percent to 63 percent.
+With the right interface, your patient engagement efforts can automatically sync with your EHR allowing you to work within one platform. - More time and less burnout: A recent Mayo Clinic study found that physician burnout rates nearly doubled between 2020 and 2021, rising from 38 percent to 63 percent.
 Likely due to work-related distress, this burnout has become a major problem for medical practices.
-With a streamlined athenahealth-patient engagement integration, practices are often able to do more in less time and may be able to decrease staff burnout.
-This, in turn, could help prevent unnecessary mistakes.
+With a streamlined EHRpatient engagement integration, practices are often able to do more in less time and may be able to decrease staff burnout.
+This, in turn, could help prevent unnecessary mistakes. - Improved collaboration and coordinated care: Being able to use a single platform to collaborate with other physicians and medical systems may allow care teams to give patients their best and most up-to-date care possible.

-- Improved collaboration and coordinated care: Being able to use a single platform to collaborate with other physicians and medical systems may allow care teams to give patients their best and most up-to-date care possible. - Happier and healthier patients: A connected patient engagement platform may ultimately help you improve the patient experience.
+- Happier and healthier patients: A connected patient engagement platform may ultimately help you improve the patient experience.
 On one hand, patients may be able to more easily communicate with your practice and manage appointment scheduling.
 On the other, your physicians may have more time to deliver quality care during appointments because they won't be bogged down by tedious administrative tasks. - Increased revenues: When medical practices streamline workflows and leverage technology to reduce no-shows, providers may have more time to see more patients and they can likely offer patients a better experience and care.
 This quality service may drive more positive online reviews and patient referrals to your practice.
 All of this can help lead to increased revenues.

-So what patient engagement tool will work for your practice and your athenahealth EHR?
+So what patient engagement tool will work for your practice and EHR?
 Check out the next and final section of this white paper to learn how Klara's conversational patient engagement platform may be able to help you streamline communication and keep patients engaged.